 Foster families receive notices from the court with the details of upcoming hearings on the status of the case plan and the safety and placement of the child.
 In most cases, foster parents may attend these hearings and have a right to speak to the judge.
 Foster parents provide day to day care for foster children and thus have valuable information regarding the child’s well-being that can be helpful in court proceedings.

-Foster parents are also allowed to ask questions or raise concerns about the child, the court proceedings, or anything related to the case.
+One right that foster parents have in Short Hills is their ability to ask questions or raise concerns about the child, the court proceedings, or anything related to the case.
 For example, a foster parent may ask the judge about the progress of the case or raise concerns over how visitations are going.
 Obtaining and providing information about the case can help foster parents better care for the child.

-Foster placement is meant to be short-term.
+Because foster placement is meant to be short-term in Short Hills, a foster parent’s rights may be limited.
 Federal law limits the amount of time a child can spend in foster placement without a permanent family.
 The end goal in all child welfare cases is the child being placed in a safe and permanent home, be that with his or her parent or with adoptive parents.
 Typically, that time limit is 15 months.
-The Division of Child Protection and Permanency (DCP&P) is required by law to take steps to terminate parental rights and find an adoptive family if a child has been in foster placement for 15 out of the last 22 months.
+The Division of Child Protection and Permanency (DCPP) is required by law to take steps to terminate parental rights and find an adoptive family if a child has been in foster placement for 15 out of the last 22 months.

 It’s also important to understand a child could stay in foster placement longer than 15 months without the DCP&P trying to terminate your parental rights.
 In certain cases, the court allows an exception to the rule if it is the child’s best interests.
 Conversely, the DCP&P can also take action against parental rights before 15 months if it is in the child’s best interests.